Hairein/GameOff2018_MKS_Entry/README.md

 Bugs/Known Issues
 =================
 - Clicking on the map above terrain sets the navigation target to the terrain point if underneath
-- Barricades can be placed anywhere on terrain and elements, restrict to floor
-- Spawning drones can be placed anywhere on terrain and elements, restrict to floor
 - Loss of input capability after chat or window change?
 - Selecting of upgrades is broken